pyeventsourcing/eventsourcing/docs/topics/process.rst

 progression.

-The atomicity of the recording and consumption determines the production as atomic: a continuous stream of events is processed in discrete, indivisible units.
+The atomicity of the recording and consumption determines the production as atomic: a continuous stream of events is processed in discrete, sequenced, indivisible units.
 Hence, interruptions can only cause delays.

-It is assumed that whatever records have been committed by a process will not somehow be damaged by a sudden termination of the process.
+..
+It is assumed that whatever records have been
+.. committed by a process will not somehow be damaged by a sudden termination of the
+.. process.

 System of processes